Pebble Games and Linear Equations: Relaxations in the style of Sherali--Adams

 \prf The last lemma settles one implication.
 For the converse implication, it remains to argue that $\LC^{<k}$-equivalence suffices in place of $\LC^k$-equivalence to provide a solution to the Sherali--Adams relaxation of level $k-1$.
 We now let $\sktp(\abar)$ stand for the $\LC^{<k}$-type, or the $\LC^{<k}$-equivalence class of the tuple $\abar$.
 We may look at just tuples of length $k-1$, by trivial padding through repetition of the last component say.
 Put

-We know that $\LC^{<k}$-equivalence refines $\LC^{k-1}$-equivalence, and that an assignment to $X_p$ according to $\LC^{k-1}$-types of $(k-1)$-tuples was shown above to satisfy the continuity equations~$\CONT{\ell}$ of levels $\ell < k$, cf.\ Corollary~\ref{mixedlevelcor}.
-One can infer from this that also the refinement used here satisfies these equations.
+We know that $\LC^{<k}$-equivalence refines $\LC^{k-1}$-equivalence, and that an assignment to $X_p$ according to $\LC^{k-1}$-types of $(k-1)$-tuples was shown above to satisfy the continuity equations~$\CONT{\ell}$ of levels $\ell < k$, cf.\ Lemma~\ref{mixedlevellem}.
+The same argument applies here to show that the refinement used here satisfies these equations.

 For satisfaction of equations~$\COMP{\ell}$ of level $\ell < k$, however, we need to appeal to something less than the extension property that boosts $\abar$ and $\bbar$ to $k$-tuples $\abar a \hat{a}$ and $\bbar \hat{b} b$ of the same $\LC^k$-type, as we used in connection with~(\ref{evallhs}) above.